When and where is Zomba City Festival

 The Heritage Centre has coffee tasting sessions every morning between 9-11AM and serves breakfast and lunch.

 Can I bring my own food and drink to the event?

 For activities on the mountain and in the Botanic Gardens, you can bring your own food and drinks.
 At venues you are not allowed to bring in glass bottles or alcohol.
 Some snacks and drinks for children is allowed.
 Bags and pockets will be checked at the entrance of the venues.

-Journalists, photographers, videographers and bloggers from established and reputable media platforms are invited to apply for media accreditation for next year’s festival taking place from 29 April to 2 May 2022.
+Journalists, photographers, videographers and bloggers from established and reputable media platforms are invited to apply for media accreditation for the festival taking place from 28 April to 1 May 2023.